Yashwardhan-kv/Medicine-Recommendation-System/README.md

 This project is developed by [Your Name] and welcomes contributions from the open-source community to improve functionality and expand capabilities.

 # License:
-This project is licensed under the MIT License, allowing for modification and distribution under certain conditions.
+This project is licensed under the Apache License 2.0, allowing for modification and distribution under certain conditions.